alttch/eva3/doc/install.rst

 Installation
 ============

-Everything you need to install EVA  is to download the latest update from https://www.eva-ics.com/, unpack the archive to any folder and everything is almost ready to use.
+All you need to install EVA  is to download the latest update from https://www.eva-ics.com/, unpack the archive to any folder and everything is almost ready to use.